The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Preliminaries

-\subsection{Notation and terminology}
+\subsection{Notation and Terminology}

-Although the main focus of this paper is BART for regression in \eqref{eqn:fixreg}, we work with a general statistical experiment $P_f$ indexed by a measurable function $f:[0,1]^p\mapsto\mathbb R$ for some $p>0$, which will be modeled by Bayesian forests.
+Although the main focus of this study is BART for regression in \eqref{eqn:fixreg}, we work with a general statistical experiment $P_f$ indexed by a measurable function $f:[0,1]^p\rightarrow\mathbb R$ for some $p>0$, which will be modeled by Bayesian forests.
 This allows us to incorporate other statistical setups, such as density estimation, into our theoretical framework.
 Each statistical model we are dealing with will be specified for our examples in Sections~\ref{sec:nonreg}--\ref{sec:furapp}.
 We observe $n$ observations with the true function denoted by $f_0$ and assume that $p$ is possibly increasing with the sample size $n$.
-The notation $\mathbb E_0$ and $\mathbb P_0$ denote the expectation and probability operators under the true model with $f_0$.
+The notation $\mathbb E_0$ denotes the expectation operator under the true model with $f_0$.